UKs Johnson Urged To Embrace No-deal Brexit - UrduPoint

 UK's Johnson Urged To Embrace No-deal Brexit

-London, (APP - UrduPoint / Pakistan Point News - 27th Aug, 2019 ) :Brexit Party leader Nigel Farage on Tuesday urged Prime Minister Boris Johnson to lead Britain out of the European Union without a divorce deal in place, threatening to fight his party "in every seat" in the next general election if he failed to do so.

-"Given where we are, no deal is the best deal," Farage told more than 500 prospective parliamentary candidates from his newly-formed party, which came first in European elections in May.
+"Given where we are, no deal is the best deal," Farage told more than 500 prospective parliamentary candidates from his recently-formed party, which topped the European elections in May.

-Farage, a leading force behind the Brexit vote in 2016, warned Johnson against attempting to strike an agreement with Brussels, urging him to pursue a "clean break Brexit".
+Farage, a leading force behind the Brexit vote in 2016, warned Johnson against attempting to strike an agreement with Brussels, urging him to pursue a "clean break Brexit" instead.

+Farage said the Brexit Party was prepared make way and strike a "non-aggression pact" with Johnson's governing Conservatives in any general election if the prime minister went for no-deal.

 Johnson was due to speak to European Commission president Jean-Claude Juncker by phone later on Tuesday, while the government's chief Brexit adviser David Frost will head to Brussels for talks on a possible deal on Wednesday.

-British politicians are still deeply divided over how or even whether to leave the EU and the impasse has led to growing speculation that a general election may be imminent.

-- 'Trump Deal Brexit' - Labour leader Jeremy Corbyn also on Tuesday pledged to meet fellow opposition figures and "do everything necessary" to stop a no-deal Brexit, following leaked official warnings that this could lead to food, fuel and medicine shortages.
+- 'Urgency to act' - With the clock ticking, Labour leader Jeremy Corbyn met five pro-EU opposition leaders to thrash out a plan to stop a no-deal Brexit, following leaked official planning documents that this could lead to food, fuel and medicine shortages.

+They "held a productive and detailed meeting on stopping a disastrous no-deal exit from the EU", the six opposition party leaders said in a joint statement.

+"The attendees agreed on the urgency to act together to find practical ways to prevent no-deal, including the possibility of passing legislation and a vote of no confidence.

+The pound rose sharply against the Dollar and the euro -- by around 0.5 -- following the announcement.

-Corbyn has said he plans to call a no-confidence vote in Prime Minister Boris Johnson next week and if he wins it would be ready to lead a caretaker government.
+Corbyn has said he plans to call a no-confidence vote in Johnson's government next week and if he wins it would be ready to lead a caretaker government.

 But other opposition MPs favour passing a law that would force the government to ask the EU to delay Brexit.